IT3049C-Students-Archive/3-rock-paper-scissors-Parneet1712/README.md

 ## Checklist:
 - [x] update the assignment checks above to the correct link. - Done Automatically
-- [ ] make sure the assignment checks pass
+- [x] make sure the assignment checks pass
-- [ ] fill out the self evaluation and Reflection
+- [x] fill out the self evaluation and Reflection
-- [ ] submit the repository link on Canvas
+- [x] submit the repository link on Canvas

 ## Self-Evaluation:
-how many points out of 20 do you deserve on this assignment: 20 I know I submitted it a day late but I do have one free thing for assignmnents left, so that is why, i gave 20.
+how many points out of 20 do you deserve on this assignment: 20 I know I submitted it a day late but I do have one free thing for assignmnents left, so that is why, i gave 20.s

 ## Self-Reflection:
 I have learnt many new things about javScript as I a new to it.